 During the next few days, while I was repairing and aligning the RBA-1, I would test the results using this antenna system.
 I was completely surprised when I started receiving NDBs from Idaho during the day.
 The big surprise was the next afternoon (13:30) when I tuned in DC 326kc from Princeton, British Columbia.
 Finally, when I had the RBA-1 finished I ready to do a serious test the following morning.
 From 05:55 to 06:35 in the morning I tuned in 47 NDBs in about 40 minutes and five of those NDBs were newly heard ones (#305 to #309 for the total tuned NDBs.)
 Greatest DX was POA in Hawaii and DB in Burwash Landing in the Yukon.
 Almost all signals were quite strong and nearly all stations had one or two other NDBs on the same frequency.
 Another surprise was receiving the first ham signal I'd ever heard below 500kc.
 WH2XVN in Burbank, CA on 183kc.

-This antenna forms a "T" which might be considered a vertical with a large top hat.
+The 275' antenna when used for LF listening forms a "T" which might be considered a vertical with a large top hat.
 This is the typical antenna used at many NDB sites.
-Most antennas from the early radio days had a two to three wire horizontal separated with spreaders on each end.
+Most antennas from the early radio days had a two to three wire horizontal top separated with spreaders on each end.
 Then the center of the "flat top" was tied together and fed with a single wire dropping down to the radio building.